openpaymentseurope/docs/docs/api.md

 ### X-Request-ID

 All calls accept a header called `X-Request-ID` - this should be set to a newly generated guid.
 Denoted in the code with [GUID].
 If your client is also a platform it would make sense to accept such an id from the client that calls you.
 This id is used to trace requests through our systems.
-Logging it somewhere together with the request will make bug hunting much easier.
+Logging it somewhere together with the request will make troubleshooting much easier.